Camiel Eurlings: Business career

-Eurlings became a corporate director for KLM, in the meantime leading the Cargo department of Air France and KLM.
-Under his responsibility the commercial integration of Full Freight company Martinair and Air France – KLM Cargo was effectuated..
+Eurlings became a corporate director for KLM, leading the Cargo department of Air France and KLM.
+Under his responsibility the commercial integration of Full Freight company Martinair and Air France – KLM Cargo was effectuated.
 On 1 July 2013 he succeeded Peter Hartman as the President and CEO of the KLM.
 In 2014, fellow Dutch executives elected Eurlings as 'Best Manager 2014', followed by Frans van Houten (Philips) and Dick Boer (Ahold).

-On 15 October 2014, he announced that he would be leaving KLM.
+On 15 October 2014, he resigned from his position at KLM.

-Eurlings served as Member of the Alliance Steering Committee of the Board of Directors of GOL Airlines (Brazil) in 2013 and 2014.

-From 2011 until 2014 Eurlings was Member of the executive board of the Netherlands Industry and Employers (VNO-NCW).

-In June 2015, Eurlings announced on his LinkedIn page that he had been working as a member of the board of directors of American Express Global Business Travel since January 2015.
+Eurlings served as a Member of the Alliance Steering Committee of the Board of Directors of GOL Airlines (Brazil) in 2013 and 2014.
+From 2011 until 2014 Eurlings was a Member of the executive board of the Netherlands Industry and Employers (VNO-NCW).
+In June 2015, Eurlings added to his LinkedIn page that he had been a member of the board of directors of American Express Global Business Travel since January 2015.
 He resigned from this position in January 2017.

-In February 2018, Eurlings started ad advisor to the Board of Directors of Knighthood Capital.
-In September 2018, he was nominated to become a Director himself.
+In February 2018, Eurlings became an advisor to the Board of Directors of Knighthood Capital.
+In September 2018, he became a Director.